Best Vaccination Schedule for Broiler and Layer Chickens

 In general, vaccination for infectious bronchitis can be given at two weeks intervals between live vaccines and 4-6 weeks intervals for inactive vaccines.

-Vaccination programs are very specific to species, breed, and varieties.
+Vaccination programs are very specific to species, breeds, and varieties.

 Layers also require the vaccine to protect them from changes in the internal and external quality of the egg and any drop in production.

-This is because infectious bronchitis attacks the oviducts of layers and makes them lay false eggs and reduces their productivity.
+This is because infectious bronchitis attacks the oviducts of layers making them lay false eggs and reducing their productivity.

 4. Infectious bursal disease: